 Just as in the real estate mortgage ratio illustrated above, the assets do not reflect the depreciated status.
-So again, think this through when evaluating your long-term debt position related to the respective fixed asset group.
+Again, think this through when evaluating your long-term debt position related to the respective fixed asset group.

 As an owner, you need to be aware of this, in effect the value of the collateral to the debt is not there in some circumstances.
-So don’t think that there is a fair market for your equipment when there really isn’t much of a market to begin with.
+Don’t think that there is a fair market for your equipment when there really isn’t much of a market to begin with.

 Notes Related to Long Term Debt

-In accounting, we like to add notes to our work.
+In accounting, accountants like to add notes to our work.
 Well, you should do this too related to your financial reports.
-For long term liabilities, notes should include some language related to the original face value, the corresponding interest rate and the remaining balance and the associated current portion.
+For long-term liabilities, notes should include some language related to the original face value, the corresponding interest rate and the remaining balance and the associated current portion.
 The following note would represent the truck example stated above at the end of Year 3.

 Notes Related to Long Term Liabilities: